CaptainRich/Dir_List/README.md

 ## Setup

 *(To use this program, copy both 'directory-scan.py' and 'dir_list.py' to a directory on a local drive.
 Then invoke the program as indicated below.)*

+## Environment
+To utilize this scripts, a virtual environment is created so that the installation of EasyGUI remains local to this subdirectory, and does not affect the rest of the machine.

+The virtual environment can be setup using the command:
+**'python -m venv "GUIenv" --upgrade-deps --prompt="GUIenv"'**

+To start/stop the virtual environment, use the commands: **'GUIenv\scripts\activate'** or **'deactivate'**.
+Once activated, the virtual environment will change the (terminal) prompt from (PS) to (GUIenv).

+After starting the virtual environment, EasyGUI can be installed with the command:
+**'python -m pip install easygui'**.
+Subsequently the installation can be verified with the command:
+**'python -m pip show easygui'**.

 ## Usage
 There are three ways to use this small programs: (1) the Python IDLE, (2) VS Code, or (3) Windows Explorer.